All About Trillium

 Trilliums are ingrained in our culture.
 They grace U.S. postage stamps, are the state flower in many states and a Canadian Province, and are used as emblems on everything from restaurants to resorts.
+Trilliums, as the name implies have everything in 3s - three leaves, and three petals.
+Compared to the other spring flowers that bloom when winter is finally over in our cold climates, Trilliums have some of the showiest flowers.
 The characteristic three leaves and three-petaled flowers are immediately recognizable by many gardeners.

-Trillium are native to Asia and North America.
-You'll find them in the wild in our Eastern forests, Rocky Mountains and West Coast.
-There are more than 40 species of native trillium.
-Look for species adapted to where you live.
-While it's easiest to grow those native to your region of the country, you can also try other species from different areas as long as you adjust the soil conditions accordingly.
+Trilliums are native to North America as well as Asia.
+The majority of the species are native to North America.
+A very few originate in Japan and Korea, none in Europe.
+You'll find them in the wild in our Eastern forests, Rocky Mountains, and along the West Coast.
+There are more than 30 species of native trillium - look for species adapted to where you live.
+While it's easiest to grow those native to your region of the country, you can also try other species from different areas, as long as you adjust the soil conditions accordingly.

 The most common trillium is the Great White (Trillium grandiflorum).
 It's hardy in USDA zones 4 to 7, stands 12- to 18-inches tall and produces 2-inch diameter white blossoms.
 Often the white flowers fade to a light pink as they age.
 There is a West coast version of this trillium species (T. ovatum) as well.
 While the eastern Great White trillium thrives among deciduous trees.
 The West coast version is often found among the redwoods.